 The purpose of this Implementation Plan (IP) is to specify Department of Energy (DOE) actions for addressing Defense Nuclear Facilities Safety Board (Board or DNFSB) Recommendation 2009-1, Risk Assessment Methodologies at Defense Nuclear Facilities.
-The plan includes a research effort, the results of which, coupled with ongoing DOE activities will ensure that the Department, where appropriate, takes full advantage of the available risk assessment tools for nuclear safety applications at defense nuclear facilities while continuing to maintain a high quality integrated safety culture and an excellent safety record.
-The process in the IP will also identify and use DOE lessons learned and industry and government agencies best practices related to use of quantitative risk assessment.
-The actions in this plan will enhance DOE-wide understanding of DOE's current policy and requirements related to use of quantitative risk assessment in nuclear safety applications for defense nuclear facilities; determine if and what changes should be made regarding the policy, requirements, guidance or oversight; and initiate any necessary changes.
+The plan includes a research effort, the results of which, coupled with ongoing DOE activities will ensure that the Department, where appropriate, takes full advantage of the available risk assessment tools for nuclear safety applications at its defense nuclear facilities while continuing to maintain a high quality integrated safety culture and an excellent safety record.
+The process to be undertaken pursuant to the IP will also identify and use DOE lessons learned and industry and government agencies best practices related to use of quantitative risk assessment.
+The actions in this plan will enhance DOE-wide understanding of DOE's current policy and requirements related to use of quantitative risk assessment in nuclear safety applications for defense nuclear facilities; determine the changes that should be made regarding the policy, requirements, guidance or oversight and initiate any necessary changes thereto.